aryamansharda/StoryboardToSwiftUI/README.md

 ## Usage

-To convert a Storyboard file to SwiftUI code, run the following command:
+To convert a Storyboard file to SwiftUI code, run the following command after building:

-`storyboard-to-swiftui-converter /path/to/YourStoryboard.storyboard`
+`./StoryboardToSwiftUI`

-Replace `/path/to/YourStoryboard.storyboard` with the path to your Storyboard file.
+The tool will then prompt you to provide a path to a .xib or .storyboard file.

 ## Customization